 - nîpawistamâsowin: We Will Stand Up (Friday, 21 Feb, 7 pm)

 - Little Miss Westie (Saturday, 22 Feb, 3.45 pm)

 - I Told My Mum I Was on an R.E.
 Trip (Saturday, 22 February, 6.15 pm)

 - Made in Scotland (Sunday, 23 Feb, 7.30 pm).

 BSL interpretation will be available during the following events:

 The following events will be Relaxed Screenings (autism-friendly):

-An overview of content warnings will be available here shortly.
+An overview of content warnings for ALL films is available here.
 Content warnings will also be included on relevant events pages and will be available to view at the box office.